antz22/ultimate-guide-to-flutter/README.md

 Ok, so that was a lot!
 One helpful way to review all of these concepts and really see them in action in a real project is to watch Flutter App Builds on YouTube.

-One particularly exellent great channel that helped me a lot was [Marcus Ng](https://www.youtube.com/channel/UC6Dy0rQ6zDnQuHQ1EeErGUA).
+One particularly excellent channel that helped me a lot was [Marcus Ng](https://www.youtube.com/channel/UC6Dy0rQ6zDnQuHQ1EeErGUA).
 His 'Apps from Scratch' series consists of him building user interfaces (evidently) from scratch, and he explains each one of his steps along the way.
 Check his channel out and take a look at the series!

 - [Flutter Travel UI Tutorial | Apps From Scratch](https://youtu.be/CSa6Ocyog4U)
 - [Flutter Chat UI Tutorial | Apps From Scratch](https://youtu.be/h-igXZCCrrc)